HegemanLab/galaxy-tardis/README.md

       - Used by "seed database"
     TAG_POSTGRES - tag for docker image for PostgreSQL, e.g., "9.6.5_for_19.01"
       - Used by "seed database"
+    IMAGE_GALAXY_INIT - docker image for initializing Galaxy, e.g., "quay.io/bgruening/galaxy-init"
+      - Used by "apply_config" and "upgrade_conda"
+    TAG_GALAXY - tag for docker image for PostgreSQL, e.g., "19.01"
+      - Used by "apply_config" and "upgrade_conda"
+    CONTAINER_GALAXY - name of instantiated PostgreSQL container, e.g., "galaxy-init"
+      - Used by "apply_config" and "upgrade_conda"
 Required bind-mounts:
   "/export"       - required by all but "bash" and "help" "/var/run/docker.sock"  - required by "seed_database", "backup"